dylanhogg/awesome-python/categories/web.md

 ### [webpy](https://github.com/webpy/webpy)
-webpy: web.py is a web framework for python that is as simple as it is powerful.
+web.py is a web framework for python that is as simple as it is powerful.
 [http://webpy.org](http://webpy.org)
 [https://github.com/webpy/webpy](https://github.com/webpy/webpy)
 7.62 stars per week over 761 weeks